Xtinct/dwm-config/README.md

 # dwm-config
-my config for dwm with patches
+My config for dwm with pango and statuscolors support